GMC MPTS Review Hearings

 Such principles will influence the decision-making of the tribunal and a doctor must therefore ensure that they present the appropriate evidence needed to satisfy such concerns that may arise from a long period away from unrestricted practice.

 Where a doctor does not accept the past findings of a MPT tribunal, it will create a difficulty for the doctor to show developed or developing insight.
-However, it has been held in Blakeley v General Medical Council EWHC 905 (Admin) (April 2019) that a doctor does not necessarily have to accept that they did conduct themselves as alleged.
-In some wasys this judgment is confusing but it directs the tribunal and lawyers to focus on a number of themes that show that the doctor understands the wider ramifications of such conduct, even if they maintain their denial.
-This case will continue to cause tension within the tribunal process where a doctor denies wrongdoing at a review hearing.
+However, it has been held in Blakeley v General Medical Council EWHC 905 (Admin) (April 2019) that a doctor does not necessarily have to accept that they did conduct themselves as alleged, though this is in relation to substantive first instance FTP tribunal hearings, rather than reviews.
+In some ways this judgment is confusing but it directs the tribunal and lawyers to focus on a number of themes that show that the doctor understands the wider ramifications of such conduct, even if they maintain their denial.
+This case might possibly cause tension within the tribunal process where a doctor denies wrongdoing at a review hearing, but if the appeal period has long expired the case law probably has scant relevance.
 See also: Amao v Nursing and Midwifery Council EWHC 147 (Admin) () and Yusuff v General Medical Council EWHC 13 (Admin).
 (January 2018)

 In the appeal case of Professional Standards Authority v The Health and Care Professions Council and Doree EWCA Civ 39 it was stated that: